Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Results of experimental measurements and discussion

-The removal of the 2s$\sigma _{g}$ electron of the N$_{2}$ molecule requires about 37 eV \cite{80m}.
-Therefore, the excitation of the inelastic channel He(1s$^{2}$) + N$_{2}^{+}$ (2$\sigma _{g}^{-1}$) in the charge-exchange process (ionization potential of He is 24.6 eV) is required to change the internal energy of the (HeN$_{2}$)$^{+}$ system by about 12.4 eV.
+The removal of the 2s$\sigma _{g}$ electron of the N$_{2}$ molecule requires approximately 37 eV \cite{80m}.
+Therefore, excitation of the inelastic channel He(1s$^{2}$) + N$_{2}^{+}$ (2$\sigma _{g}^{-1}$) in the charge-exchange process (the ionization potential of He is 24.6 eV) is required to change the internal energy of the (HeN$_{2}$)$^{+}$ system by approximately 12.4 eV.
 So, energy-loss spectra in the range $10.5<Q<15.6$ eV observed in \cite{33m} in the charge exchange channel might contain this process.

-Notable similarities of energy dependences for the He$^{+}\rightarrow $N$_{2} $ collision system are shown in Fig. \ref{F3}$b$.
-The energy dependences and absolute value of cross sections is the same for atomic ion lines of the nitrogen NII (567.9 nm) with transition N$^{+}$ (3p $^{3}$D$\rightarrow $N$ ^{+}$ (3s $^{3}$P$^{0}$) and NII (500.5 nm) with transition N$^{+}$ (2p3d $ ^{3}$F)$\rightarrow $N$^{+}$ (2p3p $^{3}$D).
-The optical excitation function for these two lines measured for the $e-$N$_{2}$ collision system are studied in Ref. \cite{86m}.
-In what follows, the term excitation function means optical emission excitation function.
-As shown in \cite{86m} in our study, the shapes of these two excitation function (5680 $\overset{o}{\text{A }}$ and 5001 $\overset{o}{\text{A}}$) are virtually identical.
-The excitation of the relatively low intense atomic NI (113,4 nm, 2p$^{4}$ $^{4}$ P$\rightarrow $2p$^{3}$ $^{4}$S) and NI (124,3 nm 3s$^{I}$ $^{2}$D$ \rightarrow $2p$^{3}$ $^{2}$D) lines presented in Fig. \ref{F3}$a$, can be associated with the direct one- and two-electron transitions due to the MO crossing, following MO promotion \cite{86m}.
+Notable similarities in the energy dependences of the He$^{+}\rightarrow $N$ _{2}$ collision system are observed in Fig. \ref{F3}$b$.
+The energy dependences and absolute values of the cross-sections are the same for atomic ion lines of nitrogen NII (567.9 nm) with transition N$^{+}$ (3p $^{3} $D$\rightarrow $N$^{+}$ (3s $^{3}$P$^{0}$) and NII (500.5 nm) with transition N$^{+}$ (2p3d $^{3}$F)$\rightarrow $N$^{+}$ (2p3p $^{3}$D).
+The optical excitation functions of these two lines measured for the $e-$N$_{2}$ collision system were studied in Ref. \cite{86m}, where the term excitation function refers to the optical emission excitation function.
+The shapes of these two excitation functions (5680 $\overset{o}{\text{A}}$ and 5001 $ \overset{o}{\text{A}}$) in our study and \cite{86m} are virtually identical.
+The excitation of the relatively low-intensity atomic NI (113,4 nm, 2p$^{4}$ $^{4}$P$\rightarrow $2p$^{3}$ $^{4}$S) and NI (124.3 nm 3s$^{I}$ $^{2}$D$ \rightarrow $2p$^{3}$ $^{2}$D) lines presented in Fig. \ref{F3}$a$, can be associated with the direct one- and two-electron transitions due to the MO crossing, following MO promotion \cite{86m}.